Written by: Greg Ellifritz

 - Conversely, allowing officers to watch video of the incident may create false memories.
 The video captures images that the officer may not have seen.
 The video may not show things that the officers saw.
 If officers don’t have good recollection of the incident, they will supplant their own personal memories with information from the video.
 That may not create the most accurate statements.

-If you are interested in more information from the FSRC, check out their website at www.forcescience.org They have an email newsletter that I have found very valuable.
+If you are interested in more information from the FSRC, check out their website at www.forcescience.org They have an email newsletter that I have also found very valuable.